quick start action guide

 To avoid potential conflicts of interest, I've always used two separate business names (logos, websites, phone numbers, etc.) to represent each arm of my business.

-Both arms operate under the same business entity (and my actual LLC name is what gets listed on all the contracts and deeds).
+Both arms operate under the same business entity (and my LLC name is listed on all the contracts and deeds).
 Still, having a DBA in place allows me to operate what looks like two unrelated businesses, even though they're both operating via the same business entity.

 Where the Rubber Meets the Road